dc401/intro2ciphersignals/README.md

 # intro2ciphersignals
 An introduction to crypto ciphers and signals intelligence for parents to teach their kids.
+Recommended for Grade 4+

 Download the appropriate text and powershell files for details on the lesson.
 The parents and kids will learn together how to encrypt and decrypt messages over a signal.